 If a an edge is too broad for standardized sharpening to work well at the specified radius, the radius is automatically increased unless Fixed sharpening radius in the Settings menu of the Imatest main window has been checked.

-Picture Width and Height defaults to the width and height of the input image in pixels, assuming landscape format, where height < width.
-If the input image has been cropped, or if it doesn’t represent the entire camera image, Picture Height (and Width) should be entered manually.
+Picture Width and Height defaults to the width and height of the input image in pixels, assuming landscape format, where height < width. note: for using picture height (LW/PH) or (LP/PH) units with cropped images enter the original picture height into the more settings dimensions input.

 Line Width per Picture Height (LW/PH) or LP/PH results are correct only if the Picture Height represents the entire uncropped frame.
 For example, Picture Height should be 2048 for the Canon EOS-10D and 1944 for the Canon G5 (the cameras in the cropped sample files), etc.